axch/adaptive-plot/README.md

 (plot f xlow xhigh)
 - Draw the function in a Scheme window.
 Return the plot object and set last-plot.
+- TODO control the size of the Scheme window, or come up with really good defaults

 (gnuplot f xlow xhigh)
 - Draw the function in a fresh gnuplot window.
 Set last-plot and